TaskarCenterAtUW/TDEI-osw-datasvc-ts/README.md

 <!-- ### 4&5.
 Generating randomUID and upload

-Random UUID is generated which will be assigned as `tdei_record_id`.
+Random UUID is generated which will be assigned as `tdei_dataset_id`.
 The uploaded file is transferred to storage with path.
 The path for storage is
 `yyyy/mm/<tdeiProjectGroupId>/<tdeirecordID>`

 Eg.